Helping households manage food waste (Best Presentation)

 Problem

-In Canada alone, 11 million tons of edible food go to waste, costing 17 billion dollars.
+11 million tons of edible food go to waste, costing 17 billion dollars in Canada.
 This is a problem at the individual level.
 14% of food waste is generated in households, such that food fit for consumption is discarded, which can be caused by factors such as food spoilage or lack of visibility in fridges.
-(Research conducted by Alex and Faiyaz.)

-With this in mind, we determined a problem statement to explore:
+With this in mind, we determined a problem statement:

 I am trying to learn about my food consumption and cooking habits, because I want to find out about my food waste in order to understand how I can save time and money.